KindleModding/kindlemodding.github.io/kindle-os/usermode-boot-process.md

 ---
 layout: default
-title: Boot Process
+title: Usermode Boot Process
 parent: Kindle OS
 nav_order: 1
 has_children: true
 ---
-# Boot Process
+# Usermode Boot Process
-The Kindle uses upstart.
+The Kindle uses upstart for its usermode boot process.

-Below is a mermaid diagram generated from all the Kindle's (PW6) upstart services.
+Below is a diagram generated from all the Kindle's (PW6) upstart services.
 [Fullscreen Version](./upstart-diagram.html){: .btn .btn-purple }

 <style>